Byteron/RelEcsGodot/README.md

 // Let's say our Scene looks like this:
 //
-// SomeScene (ScomeScene : Node2D)
+// SomeScene (SomeScene : Node2D)
 // -- Sprite (Sprite : Node2D)
 // -- Health (Health : Node)
 //
 // Then we can query for those Nodes like so: var query = commands.Query().Has<Node<SomeScene>, Node<Sprite>, Node<health>>();
-// nodes will automatically be wrapped into a struct Node<T> { public T Value; } component, where T is the class of the node.
+// nodes will automatically be wrapped into a struct Node<T> { public T Value; } component,
+// where T is the class of the node.
-// note that the root node, in this case SomeScene, is also added as a component to the ecs entity, next to it's children.
+// note that the root node, in this case SomeScene, is also added as a component to the ecs entity,
+// next to it's children.

-// and we can of course also use our handy ForEach function for iterating. commands.ForEach((Entity entity, ref Node<SomeScene> someScene, ref Node<Sprite> sprite, ref Node<Health> health) => {
+// and we can of course also use our handy ForEach function for iterating. commands.ForEach((Entity entity, ref Node<SomeScene> someScene, ref Node<Sprite> sprite) => {
+    // do something with your nodes here
+});

 // entities that are spawned from using a node also have a special relation that you can query for var allNodeEntities = commands.Query().IsA<NodeEntity>();
-});
 ```